-6.1.4 Reviews - Assurance of Support
+6.1.4 Reviews - assurance of support

-AoS reviews are done to decide if a recipient (the assuree) covered by an AoS is still eligible to receive any payment.
+AoS reviews are done to determine if an assuree who has been granted a recoverable social security payment on this basis is still eligible to receive payment.

 Regular 3 monthly AoS reviews

-- a review of the assurer MUST be done to determine the assurers capacity AND willingness to support the assuree, AND
+- determine the assurer's capacity and willingness to support the assuree, and

-- a review of the assuree MUST be done to identify any change in the level of support received from the assurer.
+- identify any change in the level of support received from the assurer.

 The review should cover the following areas: